nikhilkumarrathi/cryptotrader-telegram/readme.md

 This is an unplanned tool that turned into something nice and so useful.
 I was playing with Python, and Binance API when  I realized that there are many things that I check so frequently, wouldn't it be nice to just fire a command from the Phone and get an answer within seconds?
 Or what about scheduling something to run over and over without having to remember it.

-This tool is a Telegram bot, that supports various Tradind commands by authorized handles.
+This tool is a Telegram bot, that supports various Trading commands by authorized handles.
 The Backend APIs are provided by Binance which supports quite a lot of features for Cryptocurrency Trading.

 # Prerequisites of this Tool